bliutwo/notable-health-backend/README.md

 ## Preparation Prompt

-I came up with these potential (but kind of failed lol) potentially useful prompts.
+I came up with these potentially (but kind of failed lol) useful prompts.

 ### Find and replace, no regex